 The International Foundation Diploma fully prepares international students for undergraduate courses at Oxford Brookes University.
 It provides a bridge between school study in your home country and undergraduate study at a UK university.

 Choose this course if you have fewer than 13 years of schooling and want to enter an undergraduate course.
 This diploma leads to courses in subjects such as business and management, computing, English language and communication, film studies, hospitality and tourism, international relations, law, life sciences, politics, social sciences and education.
-(If you are a native or near-native speaker of English you should take the Foundation Diploma in Liberal Arts.)

 Teaching learning and assessment